-Last year the borough recycled over 850 tonnes of green waste from their parks and green spaces.
+Last year the borough recycled over 3500m3 of green waste from their parks and green spaces.
 The introduction of a green waste recycling machine at Sandford Mill, has meant that we can shred bedding, leaves, grass cuttings and prunings.
 Either an organic soil conditioner or mulch is created from the green waste.
 It takes eight months to a year to develop the soil conditioner and only three to four months to create the mulch.
 Both are used in Chelmsford's parks and open spaces in areas such as shrub beds, and this recycling initiative is diverting materials that would otherwise have to be sent to landfill.

-There are two off-site recycling facilities currently operating within Park Services.
-One at Sandford Mill and the other at Freighter House.
+There are off-site recycling facilities within Park Services.